|Remove||Item||Quantity × Price|

-We, or, actually, I should say "I am working my tail off to get this new site o' mine functional before June 1, 2020.
-I have had my Art Hat on for over a month now.”
+We, or, actually, I should say "I have been working my tail feathers off to get this new site o' mine functional by June 1, 2020 (check, done)."
+That was the easy part.
+Now, and for the near future, I will be posting my large inventory of fine art photographs from the serious to delirious for your viewing and purchasing pleasure.
+My Art Hat has become a permanent fixture.
 I don't usually need a hard hat for this kind of construction, unless I fall asleep and fall out of my chair after a few days of sleep deprivation.
-It might be time to invent a combo Art Hard Hat.
+It might be time to invent a combo Art/Hard Hat.
 Oh, yah, and add on a Thinking Cap app.

-This site is the culmination of several earlier sites that I created and utilized for my day job (psychiatry - adult ADHD specialist with one book credit so far), for a "duckitude" project, and for an early version of an online fine photography gallery and its short-lived brick-and-mortar existence . . .
+This site is the culmination of several earlier sites that I created and utilized for my book and publication company, for a "duckitude" project, and for an early version of an online fine photography gallery and its short-lived brick-and-mortar existence . . .
 Click here to read more at 'About'

 "Full Tilt Bruce" -- Bruce (#4) Signaling at Turn 6 RIR 10/26/1969